Tofu with thai red curry sauce (vegan)

 Chana masala is a delicious Indian dish that would be great for the spring.
 I still vividly remember the first time I had chana masala at a friend’s house.
 He had us over for dinner when his parents came to visit from India like 25 years ago.
 I did not even recognize the chickpeas … I actually thought they were chestnuts.
 I never got the recipe but his mother gave me some tips.
 (Thanks to the internet I found this recipe on line and I think it is very close to what we had that night).

 Chana means garbanzo beans and is the main ingredient in the dish.
-IMO it is crucial to prepare these beans properly.
+The secrete to this dish is to prepare these beans properly.
 I remember our friend’s mother told me to cook the beans for a long time.
 They should be cooked for 3 hours or you can use a pressure cooker according to its instructions, of course.
 Cooking for this long will soften the beans and let the flavors come out.
 So if time is not an issue, I would recommend home cooked chickpeas instead of using the canned ones.
 The canned beans will not have the same results for sure.

 Garam masala is the main spice in the dish.
 It is not just one spice but is actually a cleverly chosen mixture of a few spices: fennel seeds, star anise, mace, black cardamom.
 It is nicely balanced so one flavor will not overwhelm the dish.
 You can blend it yourself or you can just buy it.
 (I ended up buying it at the store).